 Since graduating from Rice University, I have completed my PhD in Industrial-Organizational Psychology from the University of Houston and I have represented my country in several international track and field competitions.
 I spend my summers chasing my dreams and racing in countries all around the globe.
 I ran for Scotland at the Commonwealth Games in Delhi in 2010 and again in Glasgow in 2014.
-Additionally, I represented Great Britain at the World Student Games in 2011 in China and I have run for my country at the European Team Championships in 2013, 2014 & 2015.
-Most recently, I represented Great Britain at the 2016 European Championships and 2016 Olympic Games.
+Additionally, I represented Great Britain at the World Student Games in 2011 in China and I have run for my country at the European Team Championships in 2013, 2014, 2015 & 2017.
+I represented Great Britain at the 2016 European Championships and 2016 Olympic Games.
 Making the Olympic team was a dream come true!
 Most recently, I made my first World Championship team in the Steeplechase, which were help in London in August, 2017.

 I currently live and train in Houston, Texas.
-In addition to training for the 2017 World Championships, I work as a Sport Psychology Consultant and I am constantly interacting with a wide variety of athletes of varying abilities.
+In addition to training for the 2018 Commonwealth Games, I work as a Sport Psychology Consultant and I am constantly interacting with a wide variety of athletes of varying abilities.
 My contact with high school, collegiate, professional, recreational, and master’s athletes provides me with a wide audience to share my personal running history, performance knowledge, and passion for the sport with.